CarSmallGuo/flutter_oshm/README.en.md

  - [3.7.12-ohos-1.0.2 Release](/release-notes/Flutter%203.7.12-ohos%201.0.2%20ReleaseNote.en.md)
  - [3.7.12-ohos-1.0.1 Release](/release-notes/Flutter%203.7.12-ohos%201.0.1%20ReleaseNote.en.md)
  - [3.7.12-ohos-1.0.0 Release](/release-notes/Flutter%203.7.12-ohos%201.0.0%20ReleaseNote.en.md)

+To use a specific version of flutter, you can obtain it based on the version tag, and the format of the version tag is described in "TAG Description"

+### Branch description
+ - dev: The main branch of development based on the 3.7.12 branch of the upstream community.
+ - br_3.7.12-ohos-X.X.X: The release branch based on the upstream community 3.7.12 after adapting to ohos.
+ - 3.22.0-ohos：The main branch of development based on the 3.22.0 branch of the upstream community.
+ - 3.22.1-ohos-X.X.X: The release branch based on the upstream community 3.22.0 after adapting to ohos.
+ - oh-3.27.4-dev: The branch based on the upstream community 3.27.4 branch adapted to ohos, which is currently being adapted, and has not been commercially released and does not guarantee quality.
+It is expected to be released in Q3 2025.

+### TAG description
+ - 3.7.12-ohos-X.X.X: version X.X.X based on the upstream community 3.7.12 branch after adapting to ohos
+ - 3.22.1-ohos-X.X.X: version X.X.X based on the upstream community 3.22.0 branch after adapting to ohos

 ## Instruction List Compatible with OpenHarmony
 | Instruction| Description| How to Use                                                             |